Autodesk/nanodesign/CONTRIBUTING.md

 * Joseph Schaeffer <joseph.schaeffer@autodesk.com> - Project Lead, Maintainer
 * Dave Parker <dave.parker@autodesk.com> - Maintainer

-If you've established yourself as an impactful contributor for the project, and are willing take on the extra work, we'd love to have your help maintaining it!
+If you've established yourself as an impactful contributor to the project, and are willing take on the extra work, we'd love to have your help maintaining it!
 Email the maintainers list at `nanodesign_maintainers@autodesk.com` for details.

 ### Contributors